 -90% of women with cervical pre-cancer or cancer should receive appropriate treatment.

-These targets aim to reduce the global burden of cervical cancer
+These targets aim to reduce the global burden of cervical cancer and save countless lives.

 Rwanda consists of 30 districts, necessitating a district-by-district approach during the elimination phase.
-The Elekta Foundation and its partners have conducted screening and treatment in several districts, including Gicumbi, Kayonza, Karongi, Rubavu, and Nyabihu.
+The Elekta Foundation and its partners have conducted screening and treatment in several districts, including Gicumbi, Kayonza, Karongi, Rubavu, Nyabihu, Bugasera and Kicukiro.
 Among its various commitments, the Elekta Foundation aims to screen 700,000 women, provide a team of health experts, and ensure good nutrition for women during treatment and recovery periods as part of comprehensive efforts.

 Lacy Hubbard, President of the Elekta Foundation, highlights the crucial need for international collaboration: “We are deeply grateful for the partnership with the Rwanda Ministry of Health and their steadfast dedication to this mission.
 We now seek to engage with international development agencies, the private sector, and civil society to support Mission2027.
 With the financial backing of these partners, we can eliminate cervical cancer and secure a healthier future for all women in Rwanda and beyond”.